Josh Jung Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Reds pitching staff ranks seventh in MLB.
+- The Reds pitching staff is fifth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Reds have a 5.06 team ERA that ranks 25th across all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (5.10).

-- The Reds rank 12th in baseball in home runs surrendered (24 total, one per game).
+- Reds pitchers combine to rank 17th in baseball in home runs surrendered (27 total, 1.1 per game).

-- Weaver (0-1) gets the start for the Reds, his second of the season.
+- Ashcraft gets the start for the Reds, his fifth of the season.
+He is 2-0 with a 1.87 ERA and 21 strikeouts in 24 2/3 innings pitched.

-- The right-hander last appeared on Thursday against the Pittsburgh Pirates, when he threw six innings, allowing four earned runs while giving up four hits.
+- His last time out came in relief on Tuesday when the right-hander tossed 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.